scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Naming conventions for filters and conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The convention I have been following for distinguishing filter and condition functions is that the higher-order function in the case of filters beginning with the word `extract_`, and then both the returned function and the higher-order function ending with the word `filter`.
-Similarly, conditions have begun with `create_` and finished with `condition`.
+The convention I have been following for distinguishing filter and condition functions is that the higher-order function in the case of filters beginning with the word :code:`extract_`, and then both the returned function and the higher-order function ending with the word :code:`filter`.
+Similarly, conditions have begun with :code:`create_` and finished with :code:`condition`.

 ..  code-block:: python